Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Nucleosynthetic yield estimates and predicted ratios of radioisotopes

-To combine the {\em r}-process \fe60 with the ordinary supernova production requires that we specify the \fe60 mass yields for both ordinary and {\em r}-process synthesis.
-Turning first to supernova yields, gamma-ray line observations provide an observational indication of the mean \fe60 yield.
-Given a Galactic steady-state \fe60 mass $M_{60,\rm ss} = 2.85 \, M_\odot$ \cite{Diehl2021}, and a core-collapse supernova rate $R_{\rm SN} = 1.7 \, \rm events/century$ \cite{Rozwadowska2021}, the mean \fe60 yield is $M_{\rm ej,60} = M_{60,\rm ss}/\tau_{60} R_{\rm SN} = 4.5 \times 10^{-5} \, M_\odot$, where $\tau_{60}$ is the \fe60 lifetime; the uncertainty in this mean yield is at least a factor of 2.
-However, nucleosynthesis calculations suggest that \fe60 yields from individual SNe span a wide range, varying sensitively and non-monotonically with progenitor mass.
-Yields in ref.~\cite{Suhkbold2016} lie in the range $(4 \times 10^{-6},3 \times 10^{-4}) M_\odot$, which includes the calculations of \cite{Limongi2018} and model w of \cite{Curtis2019}.
+To combine the {\em r}-process \fe60 with the ordinary SN production requires that we specify the \fe60 mass yields for both ordinary and {\em r}-process synthesis.
+Turning first to SN yields, gamma-ray line observations provide an observational indication of the mean \fe60 yield.
+Given a Galactic steady-state \fe60 mass $M_{60,\rm ss} = 2.85 \, M_\odot$ \citep{Diehl2021}, and a core-collapse SN rate $R_{\rm SN} = 1.7 \, \rm events/century$ \citep{Rozwadowska2021}, the mean \fe60 yield is $M_{\rm ej,60} = M_{60,\rm ss}/\tau_{60} R_{\rm SN} = 4.5 \times 10^{-5} \, M_\odot$, where $\tau_{60}$ is the \fe60 lifetime; the uncertainty in this mean yield is at least a factor of 2.
+However, nucleosynthesis calculations suggest that \fe60 yields from individual SNe span a wide range, varying sensitively and nonmonotonically with progenitor mass.
+Yields in ref.~\cite{Suhkbold2016} lie span $(4 \times 10^{-6},3 \times 10^{-4}) M_\odot$, a range that includes the results from calculations of \cite{Limongi2018} and model w of \cite{Curtis2019}.
 We thus adopt an `ordinary' \fe60 yield of $M_{\rm ej,60} =10^{-4.5 \pm 1} M_\odot$.
 The models labeled `SA+SNnonr' and `SB+SNnonr' in Fig.~\ref{fig:FePu} include this \fe60 yield.
-Similarly, the yields of \zr93 from ordinary (non-{\em r}-process) supernova explosions are in the range $(1.4 \times 10^{-9}, 2.4 \times 10^{-7}) M_\odot$ \citep{Limongi2018, Curtis2019}, thus an `ordinary' \zr93 yield of $M_{\rm ej,93} =10^{-7.5 \pm 1} M_\odot$ is included in the models labeled `SA+SNnonr' and `SB+SNnonr' in Fig.~\ref{fig:plutonium2}.
+Similarly, the yields of \zr93 from ordinary (non-{\em r}-process) SN explosions are in the range $(1.4 \times 10^{-9}, 2.4 \times 10^{-7}) M_\odot$ \citep{Limongi2018, Curtis2019}, thus an `ordinary' \zr93 yield of $M_{\rm ej,93} =10^{-7.5 \pm 1} M_\odot$ is included in the models labeled `SA+SNnonr' and `SB+SNnonr' in Fig.~\ref{fig:plutonium2}.